bbranquinho/skip-the-dishes/README.md

 Based on unitary tests an API documentation based on Spring REST Docs is available in http://relaxed-bartik-5077aa.bitballoon.com/ or on folder *docs/resources/skip-the-dishes-resources.html*.

+Once the application is running all events can be found at http://localhost:2113/

 ## 4. Architecture

 Many things are considered for the proposed solution, the following figures show a domain architecture and a basic conceptual architecture based on domain modules.